 Step Off!
 Magazine: This whole project has really in a sense become your life’s work and been a years long endeavor; what has been the most difficult part of working of the East Side Story Project?
 And what has been has kept you committed to seeing it all the way through?

-DJ Lil’ Smiley: I think that I’ve kind of opened a Pandora’s Box in a way and I have to see this through, there’s been years invested and there are people who have supported the project via KickStarter.
-I would say for the East Side Story Project just the business aspect in general has been rather difficult to navigate.
+DJ Lil’ Smiley: I think that I’ve kind of opened a Pandora’s Box in a way and I have to see this through, there’s been years invested and there are people who have supported the project via Kickstarter.
+I would say for the East Side Story Project just the business aspect, in general, has been rather difficult to navigate.
 One thing is doing the film aspect has been a lot harder than I thought.
 I actually wanted to do my thesis and do more work for the film but it just became so complicated with the music rights.
-Because they were originally bootleg records, Mr. B was the creator of the concept for the series; but he is not the owner to any of these rights to the music.
+Because they were originally bootleg records, Mr. B was the creator of the concept for the series; but he is not the owner of any of the rights to the music.
 When I first went into this I didn’t know that the music industry is like the mafia.
-Even using music for aesthetic reasons cost a lot and these big record companies won’t cut you a break just because you’re an independent filmmaker.
+Even using music for aesthetic reasons costs a lot and these big record companies won’t cut you a break just because you’re an independent filmmaker.
 Technically I could use some songs under fair use but, that’s not adding to the ambiance of the music.
-I can’t just use for example ‘Duke of Earl’ as a intro.
-I would have to pay for that, and pay a lot of money for it.
+I can’t just use for example ‘Duke of Earl’ as an intro.
+I would have to pay for that and pay a lot of money for it.
 Even if something is a cover, it cuts the price in half because I only have to pay one side of the licensing but, it’s still very expensive.
 I was kind of naive, I had no idea how crazy my ambitions sounded to people who are experienced in this industry.
 To the community everybody is like, ‘yea this is great!
 Do it!’ and I know that there’s an audience.
-But, the whole business aspect of the project has been very difficult for me as a first time filmmaker just learning the ins and outs.
-That’s why it’s taken longer to do this, because I’m learning as I go.
+But, the whole business aspect of the project has been very difficult for me as a first-time filmmaker just learning the ins and outs.
+That’s why it’s taken longer to do this because I’m learning as I go.
 Most people when I pitch the idea to them they think it’s an interesting idea but the financial logistics complicate things.
 I had to reframe how I think about it, it’s still going to happen it’s just taking a long time.
-Documentaries in general take a long time and people don’t generally follow a documentary from the point of its inception up until the point of its premier.
+Documentaries, in general, take a long time and people don’t generally follow a documentary from the point of its inception up until the point of its premier.
 People have been following me since it was literally just this crazy idea, this crazy wild goose chase.
-Maybe to some people they’re like ‘oh my god it’s taking so long’ but, you don’t hear about documentaries until there’s trailers up and they’ve already been putting years of work.
-It’s not uncommon for it to take that long; so people before they even pitch their film to be distributed or to get financing they’ve done research already so that’s been a really big learning experience.
+Maybe to some people, they’re like ‘oh my god it’s taking so long’ but, you don’t hear about documentaries until there are trailers up and they’ve already been putting years of work.
+It’s not uncommon for it to take that long; so people before they even pitch their film to be distributed or to get the financing they’ve done research already so that’s been a really big learning experience.
 Also, women are not represented in the film industry.
 There’s a lot of research to support that being an independent filmmaker is difficult but, being a female independent filmmaker is even more difficult.
 Women just aren’t funded in the same way that men are.
 I mean it’s real, who sits on these committees?
 Most of them are men, and most of them are white men.
 Whether it’s the critics or the people that hold high positions, these things are changing and I’m around a lot of my colleagues at school are trying to change this.
 Not only people of color but, women of color in criticism.
 Because when you see these works that win awards, well who’s giving these awards?
 Who are the gatekeepers of the financial institutions that control the film industry?
 There are a lot of opportunities for grants and whatnot but, those are also a lot of work and very competitive.
 So it’s just generally difficult but, it hasn’t deterred me since I’ve already put so much work into it.
 Also, the work is valuable and so many people support it.
 It’s crazy because there are still so many people that just now finding out about the project

 Step Off!
 Magazine: Why do you think that oldies music and artists from this era have remained so popular amongst people today that didn’t necessarily grow up when it was first released?
 Some of this music is almost now fifty years old but, nonetheless the music continues to garner and attract new fans.
 Why do you think that is?

 DJ Lil’ Smiley: This music has become like a cultural tradition, it’s not just being passed from parents to children.
 Now it’s being passed from grandparents or even great-grandparents.
 It’s something that’s become the fabric of a culture.
 Even though you think of traditions as being something so old but, it’s arguably already been generations.
-Most of people that I talk to and when I ask this question, often people say, ‘oh, I grew up listening to this’.
+Most of the people that I talk to and when I ask this question, often people say, ‘oh, I grew up listening to this’.
 When you grow up with something it immediately gives you the nostalgia of home, of family, of belonging.
-And if you attach yourself to that identity then you hold that very near and dear to you; and I think in terms of the Chicano and Chicana experience if you identify in that way it’s a culture that was carved out of necessity.
+And if you attach yourself to that identity then you hold that very near and dear to you, and I think in terms of the Chicano and Chicana experience if you identify in that way it’s a culture that was carved out of necessity.
 From not being fully ‘American’ but, also not being fully ‘Mexican’ either; you’re caught kind of in this weird middle ground and you have to carve out your own space based on your surroundings.
 What you’re influenced by and this culture is sort of something for people to hold onto as their own and subsequently be passed down to generations as something that is ours.
 The ironic thing is that most of the music is Black music, it’s made by African-American musicians.
-But, to me what is uniquely Chicano and Chicana is the understanding of the music.
+But, to me, what is uniquely Chicano and Chicana is the understanding of the music.
 Because, it’s not all just Soul music that people consider oldies, it’s not even all music from a specific exact era.
-Because, people will consider something as oldies that is technically Doo-Wop all the way up to early 70’s; music like Malo, Sun, The Delfonics etc. So it’s not an exact period either, it’s a specific canon if you will.
+Because, people will consider something as oldies that is technically Doo-Wop all the way up to the early ’70s; music like Malo, Sun, The Delfonics, etc. So it’s not an exact period either, it’s a specific canon if you will.
 I feel it’s the Chicano and Chicana understanding of African-American Soul music.
 It’s a sentiment, this music is sentimental and that is very much tied into experience and family experiences.
 But, I also know not everyone has discovered this music through family.
-For some people the sentiment just resonates with them, but most people that I’ve talked to discovered this music through family and that to me is a tradition.
+For some people, the sentiment just resonates with them, but most people that I’ve talked to discovered this music through family and that to me is a tradition.

 Step Off!
 Magazine: What has been the most rewarding aspect of working on this project?